Lumute/dns2avahi/README.md

 ## Installation on a Raspberry Pi

+I'm not a Linux expert so there may be better / easier ways to do this, but this is what worked for me:

 ```
 - Install avahi-utils (not really necessary but facilitates things when testing with avahi-resolve and avahi-publish, etc.)
 		sudo apt-get install avahi-utils